While Juliet didn't leave behind nearly as much of herself in writing as one might hope, there are enough pieces to make fun and interesting reading!

 This picture was taken at Oak Alley Plantation in December, 1985.

 So, yes...
 I went to Disney World.
-Juliet and I had a long distance relationship until she moved in with me in New Orleans in October of 1985.
+Juliet and I had a long-distance relationship until she moved in with me in New Orleans in October of 1985.
 We got involved with each other by writing letters and we kept writing letters to each other, even after we got married in 1986.
-I've selected pieces of some of those letters to share with you.
-Read these!
-Her voice is loud and clear:

 Selections from letters, 1984 to 1991

-Juliet and a student at the 8th Grade Farewell Dance, FA Day Junior High, June, 1992
+Juliet and a student at the 8th Grade Farewell Dance, FA Day Junior High, Newton MA, June 1992

-Who can be a college-educated, professional adult without having a resume or two?
-Here are two different versions of Juliet's resume— one from 1983 and the other from 1988.
+You can't be a college-educated, professional adult without having a resume or two.
+Here are two different versions of Juliet's resume — one from 1983 and the other from 1988.
 Did you know she was a bartender?
 A bill collector?

 Juliet's resumes

 Aside from the Mets and New York City, what else did Juliet really like?
-Well, strangely enough, I have an exhaustive list of the things she loved:
+Well, strangely enough, Juliet wrote an exhaustive list of the things she loved:

 My favorite things